-Comman d Role Description Ad min Operator Guest Network a Network and Management config Yes Yes "list" only Manage configurations on the Makito X4. date Yes Yes Yes Display the current date. dtconfig Yes Set the date and time on the encoder. emspair Yes - - Pair and unpair the Makito X with/from a Haivision EMS (Element Management System). ethercfg Yes - - View, manually control, and save the Ethernet configuration parameters. haiversio n Yes Yes Yes Display the Firmware Build ID, Build Time, and serial number for the Makito X4. ipconfig Yes - - View and set the parameters that specify the networking context for the Makito X4, including the IP settings, hostname, and DNS. ipv6conf ig Yes - - View and set the parameters that specify the IPv6 network configuration. license Yes - - Manage licensed features. nmcfg Yes - - Used by system administrators or GUI/Web interface applications in the configuration of SNMP for the Makito X4. package Yes - - View and manage software packages, including firmware upgrades. passwd Yes operator password only user passwor d only Change the password for a user account. reboot Yes - Halt and restart the Makito X4. service Yes - - Enable and disable network services, including HTTP, SNMP, SSH, and Telnet. system snapshot .sh Yes Yes Yes Take a system snapshot for the purpose of troubleshooting, which may be forwarded to Haivision Technical Support if you are requesting technical support. tzconfig Yes - Configure the timezone on the encoder.
-Security · · · account Yes Use to manage user accounts for the encoder. audit Yes Use to enable remote logging of security and administrative events and configure the remote audit ( syslog ) server connection. banner Yes Use to manage the Advisory Notice and Consent Banner.
+Comman d Role Description Ad min Operator Guest Network and Management config Yes Yes "list" only Manage configurations on the Makito X4. date Yes Yes Yes Display the current date. dtconfig Yes - - Set the date and time on the encoder. ethercfg Yes - View, manually control, and save the Ethernet configuration parameters. haiversio n Yes Yes Yes Display the Firmware Build ID, Build Time, and serial number for the Makito X4. ipconfig Yes - View and set the parameters that specify the networking context for the Makito X4, including the IP settings, hostname, and DNS. ipv6conf ig Yes - View and set the parameters that specify the IPv6 network configuration. license Yes - - Manage licensed features. nmcfg Yes - Used by system administrators or GUI/Web interface applications in the configuration of SNMP for the Makito X4. package Yes - View and manage software packages, including firmware upgrades. passwd Yes operator password only user passwor d only Change the password for a user account. reboot Yes - Halt and restart the Makito X4. service Yes - Enable and disable network services, including HTTP, SNMP, SSH, and Telnet. system snapshot .sh Yes Yes Yes Take a system snapshot for the purpose of troubleshooting, which may be forwarded to Haivision Technical Support if you are requesting technical support. tzconfig Yes - - Configure the timezone on the encoder.
+Security account Yes - Use to manage user accounts for the encoder. audit Yes - Use to enable remote logging of security and administrative events and configure the remote audit ( syslog ) server connection. banner Yes Use to manage the Advisory Notice and Consent Banner. certificat e Yes - Use to manage the TLS certificates for the Web interface HTTPS server and the secured TLS connection to the remote audit server.

-certificat e Yes Use to manage the TLS certificates for the Web interface HTTPS server and the secured TLS connection to the remote audit server. message s Yes Use to view and manage administrative login messages. policy Yes Use to manage security policy settings. pubkey Yes Yes Yes Use to manage the user's own authorized SSH public keys.
+message s Yes Use to view and manage administrative login messages. policy Yes Use to manage security policy settings. pubkey Yes Yes Yes Use to manage the user's own authorized SSH public keys.

-Operation Commands Administration Commands
+Operation Commands Administration Commands Access Other/Utilities